atinsharma24/article_scraper/OPTIMIZATION_SUMMARY.md

 ```
 pipeline/src/
 ├── utils/
-│   ├── env.js       ← Environment variable handling (NEW)
+│   ├── env.ts       ← Environment variable handling (NEW)
-│   └── html.js      ← HTML formatting utilities (NEW)
+│   └── html.ts      ← HTML formatting utilities (NEW)
 ├── services/        ← Updated to use shared utilities
-└── *.js scripts     ← Updated to use shared utilities
+└── *.ts scripts     ← Updated to use shared utilities
 ```

 **Impact:**